A*bode", n. [OE. abad, abood, fr. abiden to abide. See Abide. For the change of vowel, cf. abode, imp. of abide.]

 3. Place of continuance, or where one dwells; abiding place; residence; a dwelling; a habitation.

-Come, let me lead you to our poor abode.
+Come, let me lead you to our poor abodes.
 Wordsworth.Many people dream of a little log cabin in the woods.

-Babe's Cabin!!
+Babe's Cabin at Sleeping Tom!!
 No telephone, no noise, no plumbing and no electricity.